dantleech/firefly-postbank-import/README.md

 Firefly III Postbank Importer
 =============================

-This script will import a Postbank CSV file to a [Firefly III](https://github.com/firefly-iii/firefly-iii) instance.
+This script will attempt to import a Postbank CSV file to a [Firefly III](https://github.com/firefly-iii/firefly-iii) instance.

 Installation